 Palm vein scans are seen as more accurate and secure than other biometric methods such as iris, face, fingerprint or voice recognition.
 (Fujitsu has sold vein-scanning technology – first commercialized by Hitachi in 2005 – for around a decade, and includes banks, universities and healthcare providers among its customers.)

 How does Windows Hello stack up against Face ID?

 Windows Hello doesn’t have direct competitors because of its exclusivity to Windows 10 devices, but it does face indirect competition from the likes of Apple, Samsung and others who provide similar technology for their devices and related ecosystems.
-Apple’s Face ID is now in use on the company’s popular iPhone X, and is expected to rollout to other devices in 2018, including, perhaps the iPad, and less-expensive phones next fall.
+Apple’s Face ID is now in use on the iPhone X, iPhone XS and XS Max and the newest iPad Pro tablets.
+(On the tablets, it even works in landscape mode.)

 “Windows Hello has been around since 2015, but as usual it was not until Apple came out with a similar feature that this technology got more attention,” said Castañon-Martinez.
 The delayed recognition could actually benefit Microsoft because Apple is drawing more attention to Face ID and helping users become more familiar or comfortable with the technology, according to Castañon-Martinez.